alecmuffett/real-world-onion-sites/README.md

 # Onion Sites That Don't Suck
 ## An index of the non-dark web...

-updated: 24 jan 2017 - see the change history for specifics
+* updated: 24 jan 2017 (see the change history for specifics)
+* author: alec muffett
+* licensed: cc-by-sa

 ----